 Additional Resources:

-As part of this week, Digital Citizenship Day is recognized on October 23rd.
+Media Literacy Week includes Digital Citizen Day.
 Explore MediaSmarts’ digital citizenship resources to learn about the steps we can all take to help build a better online world.

 The OCDSB is committed to providing a safe, caring and inclusive learning environment for all students.
 We believe in creating an environment where diversity is valued and celebrated, language is respectful, care and empathy is shown toward each other, and physical and emotional safety is not only important for student learning and well-being, but key to the prevention of bullying.
 We are committed to ensuring each student feels welcome and has the opportunity to realize their full potential.